 Students are required, with the exception of the first semester, to participate in local church activities and to receive field education in local churches or para-church organizations.
-The purpose is to prepare students for future full-time ministry by getting acquainted with the group they are going to serve and the operation of the church or organization.
-Students may ask for help from the Field Education Supervisor in locating internship possibilities.
+The purpose is to prepare students for future full-time ministry by getting acquainted with their population of ministry and the operations of the church or organization.
+Students may request help from the Field Education Supervisor in locating internship possibilities.

-- Master level students from the accredited seminaries, with a GPA of 3.00 (B or 83.5%) may apply to transfer to our M.Div. program.
+- Master-level students from accredited seminaries with a GPA of 3.00 (B or 83.5%) may apply to transfer to our M.Div. program.

-- Students enrolled in M.A.C.S. program may apply to transfer to the M. Div. program only after 1 year of study (30 credits or more).
-The students must fill out the application form and pay the required fee.
-The transference must be approved by the admission committee after interview, at least one semester before graduation.
+- Students enrolled in the M.A.C.S. program may apply to transfer to the M. Div. program only after one year of study (30 credits or more).
+The student must fill out the application form and pay the required fee.
+The transfer must be approved by the admission committee after interview at least one semester prior to graduation.

-- For other transference please refer to Scholastic Regulations.
+- For other transfers, please refer to Scholastic Regulations.

-- Attend the seminary retreat at least one time during the program.
+- Attend the seminary retreat at least once during the program.

-- Students who have 3 or less credit units left to complete the degree program may still attend the annual commencement.
+- Students who have three or less credit units remaining towards completion of the degree program may still attend the annual commencement.
 Such students must show proof of registration for the remaining units in the following summer term.